symfony/symfony-docs/messenger.rst

 By default, the worker processes messages synchronously using :class:`Symfony\\Component\\Messenger\\Execution\\SyncMessageExecutionStrategy`.

-To customize how messages are processed, for example to run them in parallel, implement :class:`Symfony\\Component\\Messenger\\Execution\\MessageExecutionStrategyInterface` and pass an instance to the ``Worker`` constructor::
+When using the :ref:`--concurrency option <messenger-concurrency>`, the worker uses :class:`Symfony\\Component\\Messenger\\Execution\\ParallelExecutionStrategy` instead to process messages in parallel.
+To process messages in some other way, implement :class:`Symfony\\Component\\Messenger\\Execution\\MessageExecutionStrategyInterface` and pass an instance to the ``Worker`` constructor::